Should You Stay On Property at Walt Disney World? 2026 Perks, Pros & Planning Tips

 Disney's Rivera Resort

-👨👩👧👦 Free Dining Plan for Kids (2025 and 2026)
+👨👩👧👦 Free Dining Plan for Kids (2026)

 Great for families planning sit-down meals or character dining!